idvorkin/idvorkin.github.io/_posts/2018-05-25-stength-finder.md

 Developing you strengths is 3 times as effective as improving your weakness, so find your strengths and double down.
 To bootstrap the discovery my strengths, I used a tool called StrengthFinder and it discovered my strengths are Activator, Communication, Restorative (problem solving) Adaptability, and Ideation.

+*You can take strengh finder yourself [here](https://www.gallupstrengthscenter.com/).*

-The short version of these skills is:
+more The short version of these skills is:

 **Activator** - People who are especially talented in the Activator theme can make things happen by turning thoughts into action.
 They are